Note

 Managed disks for OS.
 If your workload requires them, you can instead use regular managed disks for the nodes in your AKS cluster.
 Doing so supports workloads that require persistent data on the OS drive.
 For more information about options for persistent storage, see Storage options for applications in Azure Kubernetes Service (AKS).

 Sizing managed disks.
-If you select a managed disk as the OS disk, ensure that it's sized appropriately to support the requirements of the OS, the Kubernetes system, and your workload.
+If you select a managed disk as the OS disk, ensure you size it to support the requirements of the OS, the Kubernetes system, and your workload.
 For more information about options and differences, see Azure managed disk types.

 Application data